Horizon: An American Saga – Chapter 1: Sequels

 In June 2022, Costner stated he plans to make four Horizon films in total, shot back-to-back.
 In November 2022, Costner confirmed that the first film had been completed and that the second had been greenlit, set to be filmed in spring 2023.
 Production for the second film commenced in April 2023, with Glynn Turman, Kathleen Quinlan, and Giovanni Ribisi joining Costner, Miller, Worthington, Hunt, Patton, Wilson, Fuhrman, and Haden Church, who continued on from the first film.
 Director of photography J. Michael Muro, production designer Derek R. Hill, editor Miklos Wright, and costume designer Lisa Lovaas would also return.
 The second film finished production in summer 2023, with the production of the third film being paused because of the 2023 Hollywood strikes.

 In May 2024, casting calls for background actors had commenced, while production was slated to begin later that month in St. George, Utah.
 Later, it was reported that production initially commenced in 2023, before progress halted in part due to the Hollywood strikes.
 One month following the completion of the previous installment, Costner began filming a montage sequence that features scenes from Chapter 3.
 Costner stated that principal photography commenced on May 13, 2024, explaining that production had initially been planned to commence on April 25 before being moved to May 6 in order to accommodate funding.

-In June 2024, Costner stated that Giovanni Ribisi's character, H. Silas Pickering, appeared in the ending montage of the first film as a way to tease what's next in the saga, while saying that H. Silas Pickering would be a supporting character in the next film, but will become a main character in the third and fourth films, potentially as the villain of the saga.
+In June 2024, Costner stated that Giovanni Ribisi's character, H. Silas Pickering, appeared in the ending montage of the first film as a way to tease what's next in the saga, while saying that H. Silas Pickering would be a supporting character in the next film, but would become a main character in the third and fourth films, potentially as the villain of the saga.